nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Listing all Contacts : `contact list`

-Shows you a list of all contacts in your task book in the order they were added.<br>
+Shows you a list of all contacts in your TaskBook in the order they were added.<br>

 Format: `contact list`

 #### Listing all Tasks : `task list`

-Shows you a list of all assigned tasks in your task book in the order they were added.<br>
+Shows you a list of all assigned tasks in your TaskBook in the order they were added.<br>

 Format: `task list`